slamora/brackets-wiki/Extension-Manager-Workflows.md

 > have a single view with the search box, and then an "All" vs. "Installed" radiobutton?
 > Or is it clearer to have separate tabs?

+> (nj) For now, let's keep the tabs--I think it makes things clearer even if you could
+> theoretically treat the "installed" list as just another filter.

 Also, next to the "CoffeeScript Formatting" extension, there is a "Settings" button.
 He clicks on this button, and a dialog expands in-place with various formatting settings for CoffeeScript code.
 He tweaks it to fit his style.
 Finally, he clicks